IntelliJ Platform Plugin SDK Help

 Custom Icons

 The default IntelliJ Platform UI icons can be replaced by custom icons.
 The file format for icons is SVG.
-The JetBrains Platform UI Guideline for Icons has detailed specifications for icons.
+The UI Guideline for Icons has detailed specifications for icons.

 An icon replacement is described within the icon {} section of a Theme description file.
 Note that icon replacement key-value pairs appear outside the ColorPalette section.